-We thank audiences at in Crete (The Place of Case in Grammar), Cambridge (CamCoS 8), and Oslo (GLOW 42), in particular Amy Rose Deal and Thomas McFadden.
+We thank audiences at the workshop The Place of Case in Grammar in Crete, CamCoS 8 in Cambridge, and GLOW 42 in Oslo, in particular Amy Rose Deal and Thomas McFadden.
 Thanks also to Jessica Coon and Omer Preminger for comments and suggestions.